Playa Blanca Caleta Diego Hernandez is more than wild and wonderful. It's one of a kind.

-You must jump from a low rock onto a higher one, where a bridge would make sense.
+There, jumping from a low rock onto a higher one can't be prevented.
+A bridge might help.
 A stop over to snorkel in the clear waters below would be a pleasure if the rocky outcrops were not that high.

-An unusual white sandstone rock is at the end of the small Playa Blanca bay.
-Surely, quite a bit of its white powdery substance is washed out into the sea by the ocean waves.
-Later on it's all returned in an almost eternal cycle.
+An unusual white sandstone rock is at the end of the small bay.
+Surely, quite a bit of its pale powdery substance is washed out into the sea by foaming ocean waves.
+Later on, it's all returned in an almost eternal cycle.
 Also notice some different shades of white that change into a pale yellow...

-You can but admire this small wonder of rare Canary Island volcanology of Macaronesia.
+You have to admire this small wonder of rare Canary Island volcanology that's a true Macaronesian jam.